CodeBlock-Dev/CodeBlock.DevKit.SaaS.Template/README.md

-# CodeBlock Dev Kit Template
+# CodeBlock Dev Kit SaaS Template

 A comprehensive SaaS application template built with the [CodeBlock Dev Kit](https://codeblock.dev).
 This template provides a complete foundation for building modern, scalable SaaS applications with enterprise-grade architecture.